apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 3. Context Length Extension
 4. [Looped Language Models](https://arxiv.org/abs/2510.25741)
 5. Async PP/DP
-6. ZO-RL
-7. Fault tolerance/Resumability
+6. Fault tolerance/Resumability
-8. Optimized Kernels
+7. Optimized Kernels

 The idea is that you can plug in any HF model you want, and it works.
 Abstracting away the architecture is very useful, I think, although it comes with some caveats.
-It's good to have a notion of blocks for Pipeline Parallelism and it's good to be able to do things like fuse the loss to avoid having to materialize the logits if you don't want them, especially because the lm_head makes up such a large proportion of the parameters of small models.
+It's good to have a notion of blocks for PP, and it's good to be able to do things like fuse the loss to avoid having to materialize the logits if you don't want them, especially because the lm_head makes up such a large proportion of the parameters of small models.

 Eventually I will create an interface to exend this to implementing models "properly" with optimized kernels.
+This is a very high priority.
 For now though, to figure out the training dynamics it's fine to spend more compute to do it inefficiently.

 This has been useful for getting my feet wet.
 I think that writing a codebase for this is somewhat nontrivial due to a number of concerns.